 Skip to content

 For most Norwegian small and medium-sized businesses, invoicing is a necessary burden.
 Staff manually enter line items, chase overdue payments, and reconcile records across multiple systems.
-According to Statistics Norway (SSB), businesses with fewer than 50 employees spend a disproportionate share of administrative time on billing tasks that software can now handle end-to-end.
+According to Statistics Norway (SSB), businesses with fewer than 50 employees spend a disproportionate share of administrative time on billing tasks that software can now handle end-to-end — from electronic invoices over Peppol to automatic posting in the accounting system.

 What Does Invoice Automation Actually Do?